roaked/roaked.github.io/content/docs/code/_index.md

 # **Abstract**

-Welcome to the repository showcasing interesting research projects in my journey through the field of applied system design.
-This comprehensive hub offers a glimpse into a range of accomplishments, encompassing the successful resolution of complex algorithmic challenges and the in-depth exploration of data analysis methodologies.
+Welcome to the code repository showcasing a couple of my research projects.

 I strongly believe in the power of code — it's what turns ideas into reality.

-`Frameworks:`

 - [UAV Red Bull Air Racing: System Dynamics Modeling, Controller Design and Drone Vision](https://ricardochin.com/docs/code/uav/)